IBM/AutoXAI4Omics/MANUAL.md

 * All other input data files are expected as .csv files that wil pass directly into the ML workflow with no pre-processing.
 As such they are required to have samples in rows and measurements (or features) in columns.
 Column 1 holds the labels for sample names.
 Similarly, row 1 will contain measurement (or feature) names.

 ### General parameters
 * `name`: The name used to create a directory under which all results, models etc. are saved.
-This is created under the `"results/"` folder in the main directory.
+This is created under the `"results/"` folder under the `"save_path"` (e.g. `"/experiments/results/"`).
 The needed subdirectories for the results, models and (if any) graphs are created within this experiment folder.
 * `data_type`: "microbiome" or "gene_expression" or "metabolomic" or "tabular" or anything else e.g. "proteomic", but the latter does not currently invoke any specific pre-processing.
 * `file_path`: Name of input data file, e.g. "data/skin_closed_reference.biom" if microbiome data, or "tabular_data.csv" if any tabular data, e.g., gene expression data, in a csv file.
 * `metadata_file`: Name of metadata file, the file includes target variable to be predicted, e.g. "data/metadata_skin_microbiome.txt".
 For pre-processing (gene expression, metabolomic, tabular) this file should have as column 1: header "Sample" with associated sample names that correspond to the sample names in `file_path`